 - Price of parts – The price of parts plays a more direct role in auto insurance rates.
 The more expensive a car is to repair or replace, the more it typically costs to insure.
 Since the Ford Fusion is no longer manufactured, this may lead to steeper prices on parts, particularly over time as stock parts diminish.

 - Safety features – Safety features, like those on the 2020 Ford Fusion model model, can include modern sensory devices for blind spot detection, lane departure warning and lane departure prevention.
 Features like these reduce the risk of an accident and may contribute to lower auto insurance costs.

 Car insurance for a Ford Fusion

 Car insurance for Ford Fusion can vary significantly between drivers, even when comparing an identical make and model.
 This is typically because providers use personalized data when calculating rates to help them estimate how expensive a customer will be to insure.
 Being aware of average rates in the table below may help customers determine whether the quotes they are comparing are competitive.

-Regarding the driver, these variables generally include age, driving record, location, credit history, and even marital status, among other factors.
+Regarding the driver, these variables generally include age (except in Hawaii), driving record and location, among other factors.
 The vehicle-specific factors that can impact insurance costs for a Ford Focus may include mileage and previous accident history.